UzmaHasan/KCRL/README.md

 # KCRL: Prior Knowledge Based Causal Discovery With Reinforcement Learning
-This is the public repository of the code implementation for CLEAR'22 Paper
+This is the public repository of the code implementation for KCRL by Uzma Hasan and Md Osman Gani.
+We provide a codebase so that readers can reproduce our experiments.

 ## Acknowledgments
 Our code has been benefited from the following existing works.
 We are really thankful to the corresponding authors.